Chung Ju-yung: Death

-Chung died at the age of 85 of natural causes at his home in Seoul, and he was buried in accordance to Buddhist and Confucian customary rites.
-His wife, Byun Joong-seok, died on August 17, 2008, at the age of 88, due in part to long-term heart complications, and was buried in a family graveyard in Hanam, along with her husband and their son.
+Chung died on March 21, 2001, at the age of 85 from pneumonia after receiving at-home treatment for other long-term illnesses.
+He was buried in accordance to Buddhist and Confucian customary rites.
+His wife, Byun Joong-seok, died on 17 August 2008, at the age of 88, due in part to long-term heart complications.
+She was buried in a family graveyard in Hanam, alongside her husband and their son.

 Legacy

-As one of the most recognized and admired business men in Korean history, Chung's identity still pervades modern Korean society and industry.
+Considered one of the most recognized and admired businessmen in Korean history, Chung's identity still pervades modern Korean society and industry.
 Business-related events emphasizing creativity and innovation have been named after him.
-Much of the current success of Hyundai is widely attributed to Chung's insight and resolution, ideals that the contemporary Hyundai leadership vow to keep.
+Much of the current success of Hyundai is attributed to Chung's insight and resolution, ideals that the contemporary Hyundai leadership vow to keep.